-ApoA-I deficiency has a subtle effect on acute inflammatory responses after experimental Traumatic Brain Injury
+ApoA-I deficiency enhances acute inflammatory responses after experimental traumatic brain injury

-Cerebral vascular injury is a common phenomenon after traumatic brain injury (TBI), with complications including vascular inflammation, decreased cerebral blood flow, and increased vessel tortuosity following TBI.
+Cerebral vascular injury is a common phenomenon after traumatic brain injury (TBI), with complications including vascular inflammation, decreased cerebral blood flow, and increased vessel tortuosity.
 Promoting cerebrovascular health may therefore be a useful therapeutic intervention after TBI.
-High density lipoproteins (HDL) are an attractive target due to their vasoprotective and anti-inflammatory roles in periphery vessels, but little is known on whether these benefits extend to the brain.
-Recently, deficiency of ApoA-I, the major protein constituent of circulating HDL, was shown to increase vascular associated plaque load in Alzheimer’s Disease (AD) mice, which may imply a vessel protective function of ApoA-I in the brain.
-This study was designed to test the novel hypothesis that ApoA-I deficiency would worsen acute vascular and inflammatory outcomes in mice after Closed-Head Impact Model of Engineered Rotational Acceleration (CHIMERA) TBI.
-ApoA-I KO and WT mice underwent single moderate-severe TBI.
-Histopathological outcomes at 6hr and 2 days (2D) post injury were assessed.
-ApoA-I deficient mice exhibited greater ICAM-1 immunoreactivity at the cortex at 2D post TBI compared to WT controls, and a subtle increase in brain cytokine levels, potentially suggesting role of ApoA-I in protecting from TBI induced inflammation.
+ApoA-I, the major protein constituent of circulating high-density lipoproteins (HDL) are an attractive target due to its vasoprotective and anti-inflammatory roles in periphery vessels, but little is known on whether these benefits extend to the brain.
+To address this gap in knowledge, this study was designed to test the novel hypothesis that ApoA-I deficiency would worsen acute vascular and inflammatory outcomes in mice after Closed-Head Impact Model of Engineered Rotational Acceleration (CHIMERA) TBI.
+ApoA-I Knockout (ApoA-I KO) and WT mice underwent single moderate-severe TBI.
+Histopathological outcomes at 6hr and 2 days (2D) post-injury were assessed.
+ApoA-I KO mice exhibited greater Intercellular Adhesion Molecule 1 (ICAM-1), a marker for vascular permeability, in the cortex at 2D post-TBI compared to WT controls, and a subtle increase in brain pro-inflammatory cytokine levels.
+These results suggest the role of ApoA-I in protecting against TBI induced inflammation.

 Published